Training contract applications 2022 and 2023

 Can I apply if I haven’t studied law?

 Yes!
-We welcome applications from students who have studied non-law subjects.
+We welcome applications from non-law graduates.

 Salary / benefits

 Legal Practice Course (LPC) / Graduate Diploma in Law (GDL): Wiggin will pay for LPC and GDL fees, as well as a £7,000 grant for each, for applicable candidates on a prospective basis.